-Methodologies and Best Available Information for monitoring programs for HCV 5:
+Methodologies and Best Available Information\ for monitoring programs for HCV 5:

-National or regional methodologies for monitoring occurrences of the HCV 5 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF Monitoring conducted by the local communities and the Indigenous Peoples, or using methodologies otherwise developed in cooperation with the communities and the Indigenous Peoples through culturally appropriate engagement.
-For examples of collaborative monitoring with Indigenous Peoples, see the Iwokrama International Center and the North Rupununi District Development Board.
-For additional guidance, consider: FSC (20XXa) and HCVRN (2014) (e.g., Part 3).
+National or regional methodologies for monitoring occurrences of the HCV 5 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For all HCV 5: Monitoring conducted by the local communities and/or Indigenous Peoples, or using methodologies otherwise developed in cooperation with the communities and Indigenous Peoples through culturally appropriate engagement.
+For additional guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3).

 HCV 6 - Cultural values.
-Sites, resources, habitats and landscapes of global or national cultural, archaeological or historical significance, and/or of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities or Indigenous Peoples, identified through engagement with these local communities or Indigenous Peoples.
+Sites, resources, habitats\ and landscapes\ of global or national cultural, archaeological or historical significance, and/or of critical\ cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities\ or Indigenous Peoples, identified through engagement\ with these local communities\ or Indigenous Peoples.

-Element 1: Sites, resources, habitats^{} and landscapes^{} of global or national cultural, archaeological or historical significance:
+Element 1: Sites, resources, habitats\ and landscapes\ of global or national cultural, archaeological or historical significance: